Stevie Ray Vaughan: Guitars

 Vaughan owned and used a variety of guitars during his career.
-His guitar of choice, and the instrument that he became most associated with, was the Fender Stratocaster, his favorite being a 1963 body with a 1962 neck and pickups dated from 1959.
-This is why Vaughan usually referred to his Stratocaster as a "1959 Strat".
+His guitar of choice, and the instrument that he became most associated with, was the Fender Stratocaster, his favorite being a 1963 body with a 1962 neck and pickups dated from 1959; hence Vaughan usually referring to it as a "1959 Strat".
 He explained why he favored this guitar in a 1983 interview: "I like the strength of its sound.
 Any guitar I play has got to be pretty versatile.
 It's got a big, strong tone and it'll take anything I do to it."
 Vaughan also referred to this instrument as his "first wife", or "Number One".
-Another favourite guitar was a slightly later Strat he named 'Lenny' after his wife, Lenora.
+Another favorite guitar was a slightly later Strat he named 'Lenny' after his wife, Lenora.
 While at a local pawn shop in 1980, Vaughan had noticed this particular guitar, a 1965 Stratocaster that had been refinished in red, with the original sunburst finish peeking through.
 It also had a 1910 Mandolin inlay just below the bridge.
 The pawn shop was asking $300 for it, which was way more than Vaughan had at the time.
 Lenny saw how badly he wanted this guitar, so she got six of their friends to chip in $50 each, and bought it for him.
 The guitar was presented to him on his birthday in 1980, and that night, after bringing "Lenny" (the guitar, and wife) home with him, he wrote the song, "Lenny".
 He had started using a borrowed Stratocaster during high school and used Stratocasters predominantly in his live performances and recordings, although he did play other guitars, including custom guitars.